WEBSITE TERMS AND CONDITIONS

 12.3 On termination of this Agreement by Enthuse under clause 12.1, all licences granted by Enthuse under this Agreement shall terminate immediately.

 12.4 On expiry or termination of this Agreement, Enthuse shall promptly return, or destroy, all Materials.
-Upon written request of the Charity, which must be served within 14 days of termination, Enthuse will provide a copy of the personal data provided by Visitors (as defined in the Schedules), only to the extent Visitors have provided their consent to such a transfer.
-No other data, including but not limited to, database logs or Meta data, will be provided to the Charity.
+Upon written request of the Customer, which must be served within 14 days of termination, Enthuse will provide a copy of the personal data provided by Visitors (as defined in the Schedules), only to the extent Visitors have provided their consent to such a transfer.
+No other data, including but not limited to, database logs or Meta data, will be provided to the Customer.

 12.5 On expiry or termination of this Agreement, all provisions of this Agreement shall cease to have effect, except that any provision which can reasonably be inferred as continuing or is expressly stated to continue shall continue in full force and effect.

-13.1 These Terms cannot be modified, varied, amended or supplemented in any way by the Charity.
+13.1 These Terms cannot be modified, varied, amended or supplemented in any way by the Customer.
 Enthuse reserves the right to modify, vary, amend or supplement these Terms at any time and from time to time.
 Enthuse will post the current version of these Terms on its website and each such change will be effective upon posting on the website or upon the date designated by Enthuse as the “effective date” (if any).
 Your continued use of the Services following any such change constitutes your agreement to be bound by and its acceptance of these Terms as so modified.

 13.2 Any request to change the scope of the Services shall be discussed and agreed by the parties.
 Enthuse will issue a new invoice with updated Services and an updated Subscription Fee.